 I already get a lot of my inspiration & encouragement during my early morning chanting session!
 I also gain a lot of encouragement, reading books by established writers, businessmen/women and my personal favorite, successful entrepreneurs!

 - Acknowledge and appreciate my life – The time is about 9:30am and I’ve already spent 4 hours awake & productive.
 Looking back over the morning inevitably sparks gratitude within in me and I like to write about things I’m specifically grateful for in my journal.
-I like to use the gratitude I have for the little things in my life and put it into my writing, my designs and my strategy sessions with clients.
+I like to acknowledge the gratitude I have by putting it into my writing, my designs and my strategy sessions with clients.

 Well there you have it, my 10 #MorningHabits!
 Again, I’d love to hear some of your own morning habits in the comments section or on Twitter (using the hashtag).
 I look forward to reading about your #MorningHabits and seeing how many of them we all might end up adopting from each other in the future!